 - Teaching Arrangements

 There are two lectures per week.
-There are two laboratory sessions per week in week 5-8 of the second semester, with flexible times for students taking lectures with overlap.
-Students may leave the lab for other commitments such as lectures and are able to plan their experiments to fit in with these commitments.
+All labs will be streamed.
+There are two laboratory sessions per week in week 5-8 of the second semester, with flexible times for students taking lectures on Wednesdays.
+Due to student numbers the lab days may be streamed and times could be altered.

 Textbooks are not required for this paper but you will be directed to relevant scientific papers during lectures.

 - Graduate Attributes Emphasised